GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`mgd77track <supplements/mgd77/mgd77track>` which can be used to extract information or data values from or plot marine geophysical data files in the ASCII MGD77 or netCDF MGD77+ formats [29]_).
 This package has replaced the old **mgg** package.
-The package is maintained by Paul Wessel.
+The package is maintained by Paul Wessel and Mike Chandler.

 misc: Miscellaneous tools
 -------------------------